simonkowallik/iHAC/README.md

 * curl (tested with: 7.15.5 7.19.7, 7.30.0, 7.37.0)
 * bash (tested with: 3.2.25, 3.2.51, 4.1.11)
 * perl (tested with: 5.8.8, 5.14.4, 5.16.2)
-	* XML::Simple (used for ihac-diagnostics XML parsing)
+	* XML::Simple (used for ihac diagnostics XML parsing)
-	* MIME::Base64 (used for ihac-commandrun output conversion)
+	* MIME::Base64 (used for ihac commandrun output conversion)

 BIG-IP 11.x: Works right away